coosmos/Code-Comment-Generator/README.md

-# Code Comment Generator (LSTM)
+# Code Comment Generator (RNN)

-This project is a Python-based code comment generator using an **LSTM (Long Short-Term Memory)** model.
+This project is a Python-based code comment generator using an **RNN (Recurrent Neural Network)** model in **PyTorch**.
 It reads Python code and generates meaningful comments to improve code readability and documentation.

 ## 🚀 Features
-- Trains an LSTM model on Python code-comment pairs
+- Trains an RNN model on Python code-comment pairs
-- Generates relevant comments for input code
+- Uses tokenization and embedding layers for input processing
-- Built using **TensorFlow** and **Keras**
+- Built using **PyTorch**

 ## 🚀 Usage
 Run the Jupyter Notebook: